Spirit and Frontier Airlines plan to merge - KTVZ

 Regulatory hurdles

-It is also not clear that the merger will be approved by federal antitrust regulators.
+Whether or not the merger will be approved by federal antitrust regulators remains uncertain.
 The Biden administration has taken a much more aggressive approach on antitrust issues.
 It recently blocked an alliance between American and JetBlue that fell short of a full merger.
 Increasing competition in the airline industry is one of the issues that the Biden administration has cited as a priority.

-Executives involved in the proposed Spirit-Frontier deal say they believe the deal will bring more competition to the industry.
+Executives involved in the proposed Spirit-Frontier deal say they believe the merger will bring more competition to the industry.

 The US airline industry has been greatly reshaped by mergers in the last 25 years.
 The four largest airlines today were formed from a series of mergers of 10 airlines.
 This would be the United States’ first airline merger since Alaska Air purchased Virgin America in 2016.

+The $6.6 billion value of the deal includes assumed debt, such as aircraft leases.
+The value of the stock and cash being exchanged would be $2.8 billion, based on Friday’s closing price.

 Frontier would be the purchasing airline in this deal, as Spirit shareholders would receive 1.9126 shares of Frontier plus $2.13 in cash for each of their shares.
 That would represent about a 20% premium based on Friday’s closing price.
-But Spirit shares are up only 12% premarket, while Frontier shares are down 2%, suggesting investor uncertainty about the deal being completed.
+But Spirit shares are up only 13% in midday trading, while Frontier shares were little changed, suggesting investor uncertainty about the deal being completed.

 The-CNN-Wire